-I witnessed wisdom from a four-year-old last Sunday.
+I witnessed a wise lesson from a four-year-old last Sunday.

 |Kyla, lower right corner, with friends making crafts|

 My granddaughter, Kyla, celebrated her fourth birthday with a huge party.
 Both adults and kids attended.
 All the elements of a grand festivity took place: welcoming guests, playtime, craft, opening gifts, blowing out the candles while singing the traditional birthday song and lots of decorated cake.